larryaasen/upgrader/README.md

 ### Release Notes
 The release notes are displayed by default when a new version is available.
-On Android the release notes are taken from the the WHAT'S NEW section on Google Play.
+On Android the release notes are taken from the the WHAT'S NEW section on Google Play when available, otherwise the main app description is used.
 On iOS the release notes are taken from the App Store What's New section.
 For [appcast](#appcast)), the release notes are taken from the description field.